"Abuse Risks are Often Inherent to Product Features": Exploring AI Vendors' Bug Bounty and Responsible Disclosure Policies: RQ2: Profiles and Positions

-Active supporters provide AI-specific severity rating frameworks (\textit{n} = 4).
-For example, Microsoft provides a standalone table that ``\textit{describes the severity classification for common vulnerability types in systems involving AI/ML.}'' Meanwhile, Google's references ``\textit{impact assessment'' and ``probability assessment}'' providing details about how these are calculated.
-Similarly, Meta clarify how that ``\textit{the following factors when deducting from the payout:}'' like ``\textit{limited internal access}'' or ``\textit{assets are intentionally scrapable.}'' Vendors without a dedicated framework also outline AI-specific severity–reward structures (\textit{n} = 6) separately, in order to clarify whether these are higher or lower than those for traditional vulnerabilities, such as ``\textit{with a maximum payout... specific to GenAI products.}'' In addition, some policies embed recommendation requirements directly in submission guidelines (\textit{n} = 3), asking researchers to propose mitigation strategies alongside their reports, for example: ``\textit{... focus on having appropriate and valid recommendations.}''
+Vendors without a dedicated framework also outline AI-specific severity–reward structures (\textit{n} = 6) separately, in order to clarify whether these are higher or lower than those for traditional vulnerabilities, such as ``\textit{with a maximum payout... specific to GenAI products.}'' In addition, three vendors' policies embed recommendation requirements directly in submission guidelines, asking researchers to propose mitigation strategies alongside their reports, for example: ``\textit{... focus on having appropriate and valid recommendations.}''

 \textbf{Resources.} Active supporters also invest in the supporting materials necessary to facilitate meaningful testing.
-This includes publishing AI testing guides (\textit{n} = 5), such as Atlassian's note: ``\textit{Please review the documentation here to ... test drive its features and functionalities}''.
-Vendors also provide cases for testing (\textit{n} = 5), for example Skyscanner provides an ``\textit{Example Query for Testing}'' to guide vulnerability hunters in conducting the ``\textit{AI Bias Testing.}'' Active supports also provide educational resources (n = 4), such as ``\textit{... a tutorial video series for complete beginners...}''; and linking to academic references (\textit{n} = 3).
-Such resources reflect an understanding that AI risks often require context-specific knowledge or non-standard testing methodologies.
+This includes publishing AI testing guides (\textit{n} = 5), such as Atlassian's note: ``\textit{Please review the documentation here to ... test drive its features and functionalities.}''

+Vendors also provide cases for testing (\textit{n} = 5), for example, Skyscanner provided an ``\textit{Example Query for Testing}'' to guide vulnerability hunters in conducting the ``\textit{AI Bias Testing.}'' Active supporters also provide educational resources (\textit{n} = 4), such as ``\textit{... a tutorial video series for complete beginners...}''; and provide links to academic references (\textit{n} = 3).
+Such resources may reflect an understanding that AI risks often require context-specific knowledge or non-standard testing methodologies.